 The Principles establish that digital assets can be subject to proprietary rights.
-They also significantly affect party autonomy in determining the applicable or governing law for digital assets and provide other connecting factors, in particular circumstances, through a waterfall structure.9 Some of these legal concepts will be further explored in CSIF Brief No. 5 in its discussion on issues, challenges, and opportunities inherent in digital assets.
+They also significantly affect party autonomy in determining the applicable or governing law for digital assets and provide other connecting factors, in particular circumstances, through a waterfall structure.
+Some of these legal concepts will be further explored in a future brief on the discussion on issues, challenges, and opportunities inherent in digital assets.

 The Principles provide a detailed definition of the notion of control, which plays a critical role in some of the specific rules in the Principles.
-These include a rule on innocent acquisition when a digital asset is transferred and rules requiring control to be a method of third-party effectiveness for security rights involving digital assets and providing priority for a secured creditor who has control over other secured creditors who do not have control. $^{\mbox{\tiny 10}}$
+These include a rule on innocent acquisition when a digital asset is transferred and rules requiring control to be a method of third-party effectiveness for security rights involving digital assets and providing priority for a secured creditor who has control over other secured creditors who do not have control.10